readthedocs/blog/hiring/details.rst

 **We realize that you might not know all of our tools, please reach out if you think you'd be a good fit.**

-We are a fully remote company and our team is currently based in the US, South America, and in Europe.
+We are a fully remote company and our team is currently based in the US, South America, and Europe.
-We hope to work with people that are based in timezone where we have some overlap with the entire team, which is around UTC-8 to UTC+1.
+We hope to work with people that are based in timezone where we have some overlap with the entire team, which is around **UTC-8 to UTC+1**.

 Structure
 ---------

-We are currently only able to offer contracts to work on the project.
+We are currently only able to offer a contract to work on the project.
 We would contract you to work 4-5 days a week.
 Half of our team works 4 days, and the other half works 5 days, and we are happy to be flexible with whatever works best for you.
+We do offer the ability to expense work-related computer equipment, home office gear, and other approved expenses.

 After an initial interview,
 we normally do a small paid project (4-6 hours) to see how we work together.
 Assuming that goes well,
 we will offer a contract until the end of the calendar year.
+This contract then would be renewed yearly, along with evaluating pay and other benefits.

 The pay rate will vary with experience and the number of days worked.
 As a small, self-sustaining open source project we are not able to pay as much as large companies.